MandarGogate/av-challenge-website/results.md

 # AVSE Challenge 2023 results

 Listening test results were announced to participating teams between on the 28th of September.
+- A refers to the non-enhanced noisy mixes.
+- B is the baseline system.

 |          |          |          |          |            | **Speech** |          |          | **Noise** |          |
 |----------|----------|----------|----------|------------|------------|----------|----------|-----------|----------|